 Share this video with students to learn how to copy an image.
 Please have them follow copyright.
 Images should be in the public domain and free from copyright.
 Images can be copied from Google, but they have to be public domain.

 Go to Google.com and search for an image.
 Click on Tools, Usage Rights and then choose images that are labeled for reuse.

-Go to Photos For Class for a huge image library with images for students.
+Go to Pixabay for a huge image library with images for students.
 These images can be copied or downloaded.

 - See Accommodations Page and Charts on the 21things4students.net site in the Teacher Resources.